frankshearar/Home/Reverse-Dependencies-(Dependent-Packages).md

 A: Unlisted and deprecated packages cannot be displayed as dependent packages.

+**Q: Can .NET tools be package dependents?**

+A: No.

+**Q: Are there currently plans for a "see all" view for the dependent GitHub repos?**

+A: It is a consideration for the future, but there are no plans for it at this time.

 ## Open Questions

 * What is the best way to surface this information in Visual Studio?